 I currently work with authors of both fiction and nonfiction in the following ways:

 - Developmental editing/manuscript evaluation: I perform an evaluation of the author’s manuscript in which I give feedback regarding the strengths and weaknesses of the work to help determine the level and scope of any future editing it may require.
 This includes the creation of an editorial letter (8-20 pages) in which I summarize each chapter and assess literary elements, such as dialogue, tone, voice, point of view, plot, character development, pacing, theme, and structure.
-I also return a unique version of the author’s manuscript in which I have made more targeted comments using Microsoft Word’s Track Changes feature.
+I also return a unique version of the author’s manuscript in which I have made more targeted comments using Microsoft Word’s Tracked Changes feature.

 For detailed information about my work history, please see my résumé or LinkedIn profile below.
 You may also contact me directly at email@example.com.